EdsonEddy/scsc/README.md

 - `--threshold`, `-t`: Similarity threshold (default: 0.75, range: 0.0 - 1.0).
 - `--method`, `-m`: The method to use for similarity detection.
 Options are `pysimchecker`, `pycode_similar`, `locmoss` and `codesight` (default: pysimchecker).
 - `--verbose`, `-v`: Verbose output.
+- `--full-comparison`, `-fc`: Compare each file with every other file and output the results to the specified CSV file.

 ## Usage